Notify me

 Advantages Of Microbrands

 While some people like wearing famous watch brands that others might recognize and admire, other people love the idea of wearing something unique, that almost no one else would ever have, and some, of course, wear watches because they like them personally, without being concerned with what others think.
+Uniqueness (which is in reality more about membership of small groups) could be said to be the new norm.
+I explore the fascinating concepts relating to this, in my article: Uniqueness: how the concept has changed through history, and how it applies in the watch industry.

 The emotional value of microbrands can be very significant.
-The passions of the founders can often be expressed effectively in the watches, for example, Maximilian Büsser, founder of MB&F (which can be seen as more of a watchmaker than a microbrand), creates amazing watches which relate to his childhood obsessions, like this HM6 inspired by a science fiction space ship:
+The passions of the founders can often be expressed effectively in the watches, for example, Maximilian Büsser, founder of MB&F (which can be seen as more of a watchmaker than a microbrand), creates amazing watches which relate to his childhood obsessions, like this HM6 inspired by a science fiction spaceship:

 Even though they are often being produced in the same factories, due to using a different business model and philosophy, the prices of microbrand watches are generally significantly lower than similar luxury-tier watches, for the same quality and reliability.